Homology concordance and knot Floer homology: Grid rings and their properties

 \begin{definition} Let $R$ be a graded domain.
 We say that $R$ is a \textit{graded valuation ring} if any one of the following three equivalent conditions hold: \begin{enumerate} \item For any nonzero homogenous $x$ in $\loc(R)$, either $x \in R$ or $x^{-1} \in R$ (or both). \item The set of homogenous ideals in $R$ is totally ordered by inclusion. \item The set of homogenous elements in $R$, modulo homogenous units in $R$, is totally ordered by divisibility. \end{enumerate} \end{definition} For the equivalence of the three conditions for (ungraded) valuation rings, see \cite{warfield} (also \cite[Lemma 15.119.2]{Stacksproject}).
 For more details on graded valuation rings, see \cite[Lemma I.3.2]{NO-gradedringtheory}.

 \begin{remark} Using the divisibility condition, it is easily checked that every finitely-generated homogenous ideal in a graded valuation ring is principal.
+(Note that $\X$ is neither a PID nor Noetherian.)
 It turns out that much of the intuition for modules over a principal ideal domain thus carries over to modules over graded valuation rings.
 In particular, we will need the following structure theorem: suppose that $M$ is a finitely-generated (graded) module over a graded valuation ring $R$.
 Then $M$ is isomorphic to

 for some homogenous elements $\nu_i \in R$, just as in the the case of a module over a principal ideal domain.
 More generally, if $(C, \partial)$ is any free, finitely-generated chain complex over a graded valuation ring $R$, then it is possible to do a homogenous change-of-basis to obtain a basis $\{x_j\}_{j=1}^m \cup \{y_i, z_i\}_{i=1}^n$ such that